 The margins have further increased over the years from 9% to 17% for OPM and 5% to 9% for NPM.
 The company is into Food and Lake Colours.
 Could not get hold of any identifiable peers, would appreciate if you can let me know of any direct peers.
 They export around 65% of their sales to developed markets NA and Europe.

-Crisil has rated the company has assigned the company BBB due to moderate size of the operation and competitive intensity, however, did not mention any competitors.
+Crisil has rated the company has assigned the company BBB due to the moderate size of the operation and competitive intensity, however, did not mention any competitors.
 The conservative financed capital structure and good debt metrics were mentioned as strengths.

 Management Analysis of Dynemic Products Ltd:

 Promoter shareholding is low @39%.
 However, they have bought some shares in the 1st week of October as reported by BSE, which should increase the holding to over 40%, still low and lower than 51%.
 There are no shares pledged by the promoters.
-The management has not been able to complete projects in the past, expansion was delayed in the year 2007 and 2008 and even now their expansion in Dahej appears to be delayed for the last 4 years as it being mentioned in the Annual Reports for the last 3 to 4 years that they would be expanding in Dahej.
+The management has not been able to complete projects in the past, expansion was delayed in the year 2007 and 2008 and even now their expansion in Dahej appears to be delayed for the last 4 years as it is mentioned in the Annual Reports for the last 3 to 4 years that they would be expanding in Dahej.
 However, the plant is yet to be operational.

 Google search did not throw up any controversy or issues with the management.